 The Importance of Early Legal Advice from a Criminal Defence Lawyer

-A good criminal solicitor can ensure you understand the charges against you.
-Slades & Parsons will work with you to understand what sort of defences may be available to you.
-Where you need to make an application for bail, a good criminal defence lawyer can represent you, and provide you with the best chance of being granted bail, with the most favourable conditions.
+A specialist criminal solicitor can ensure you understand the charges against you.
+We will work with you to understand what sort of defences may be available to you.
+If you need to make an application for bail, you should contact a solicitor.

 Contact Us Today